junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam, Dean, and Cas all stare at him with a synchronous nod.

 "Okay, so, this is actually mostly my predecessor's work.
-Kevin has most of the symbols translated, I just figured this, this, and this part," Donatello points out the patterns he noticed, "the shapes look similar, and smaller than others, so I cross-compare the translation together, and it turns out they're actually talking about the same thing -- the tablet itself.
-For once, it's not a record of the Word, but something written onto the tablet, about the tablet, to enable it to host the Words."
+Kevin has most of these symbols translated, I just figured this, this, and this part," Donatello points out the patterns he noticed, "the shapes look similar, and smaller than others, so I cross-compared the translation together, and it turns out they're actually talking about the same thing -- the tablet itself.
+For once, it's not a record of the Words, but something written onto the tablet, about the tablet, to enable it to host the Words."

 "What do you mean, 'enable'?
 Aren't they always, I don't know, just some rocks that have writings on?"
 Sam asks.